mvellandi/journal-old/_posts/2011-01-05-future-screen-technology-interaction-design-lifestyle.md

 ---
-title: The Future of Screen Technology
+title: "The Future of Screen Technology"
+layout: post
 date: 2011-01-05T17:00:37+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Fantastic concept video on interactive and touchscreen technology design.
 Need I say more?
 Okay, the Swedes are really good at multimedia.
 categories: